sikha-p/RPA/Export Control Room Audit Logs by Date Range/README.md

 This utility allows users to export audit logs within a specified date range efficiently.
 The logs are fetched in batches of 400 records using an offset mechanism and exported to a CSV file.
 The process continues until all logs within the date range are retrieved.

+Utility is an A360 Bot, you can find the exported bot from the same repo. download and import it to your Control Room and start using it.

 ## Key Features

 1. **Batch Processing**